 The Australian Government has a fantastic website called The National Public Toilet Map.
 It's fantastic.
 All you have to do is type in your location and it provides a map, address, facilities available and open times.
 Save it to your safari browser on your mobile.

 The Australian Breastfeeding Association has compiled a list of Babycare rooms around the state.
-There are none listed for the Tasman Peninsula but that is not to say their arn't any.
+There are none listed for the Tasman Peninsula but that is not to say there aren't any.
 Your best and safest option is to have everything in an accessible place in the car and change on the front seat.
 Use a wrap to place over yourself and the baby to feed with, in order to stop sunlight or distractions to your babe.
 Our girls refused to feed in the car without being covered up!

 The Tassielink Coach runs six days a week to Port Arthur from Hobart during Tasmanian school terms and four days a week during Tasmanian school holidays.

-Majority of tours provide transport to and from their destinations, such as Tasman Island Cruises.
+The majority of tours provide transport to and from their destinations, such as Tasman Island Cruises.

 The Port Arthur Historic Site has buggies to assist those with mobility issues, and there are a number of cruise options out of the historic site that can provide a relaxed, less physical experience.